JetBrains/kotlin-web-site/docs/topics/js/js-react.md

        var videos: List<Video>
    }
    ```
+   The [external modifier](https://kotlinlang.org/docs/reference/js-interop.html#external-modifier) tells the compiler
+that the interface implementation is provided externally, so it doesn't try to generate any JavaScript code from the declaration.

 2. Adjust the class definition of `VideoList` to make use of those props, which are passed into the `fc()` block: